g-ongenae/assert-or-boom/doc/or/orMisdirectedRequest.md

 # orMisdirectedRequest

-Throw a Boom.Misdirected Request if the previous assertions where false.
+Throw a Boom.Misdirected Request if the previous assertions were false.

 ## Skeleton